Harrison Ford: 1998–2014: Established career

+Since 2015: Return to franchise roles and Shrinking

-Ford reprised the role of Han Solo in the long-awaited Star Wars sequel Star Wars: The Force Awakens (2015), which became highly successful like its predecessors.
+Ford reprised the role of Han Solo in the long-awaited Star Wars sequel Star Wars: The Force Awakens (2015), which was highly successful, like its predecessors.
 During filming on June 11, 2014, Ford suffered what was said to be a fractured ankle when a hydraulic door fell on him.
 He was airlifted to John Radcliffe Hospital in Oxford, England, for treatment.
-Ford's son Ben released details on his father's injury, saying that his ankle would likely need a plate and screws, and that filming could be altered slightly with the crew needing to shoot Ford from the waist up for a short time until he recovered.
+Ford's son Ben Ford released details on his father's injury, saying that his ankle would likely need a plate and screws, and that filming could be altered slightly, with the crew needing to shoot Ford from the waist up for a short time until he recovered.
 Ford made his return to filming in mid-August, after a two-month layoff as he recovered from his injury.
 Ford's character was killed off in The Force Awakens, but it was subsequently announced, via a casting call, that Ford would return in some capacity as Solo in Episode VIII.
 In February 2016, when the cast for Episode VIII was confirmed, it was indicated that Ford would not reprise his role in the film after all.
-When Ford was asked if his character could come back in "some form", he replied, "Anything is possible in space."
+When Ford was asked whether Solo could come back in "some form", he replied, "Anything is possible in space."
 He eventually made an uncredited appearance as a vision in Star Wars: The Rise of Skywalker (2019).

-On February 26, 2015, Alcon Entertainment announced Ford would reprise his role as Rick Deckard in Blade Runner 2049.
+On February 26, 2015, Alcon Entertainment announced Ford would reprise his role as Rick Deckard in Denis Villeneuve's science fiction sequel film Blade Runner 2049.
 The film, and Ford's performance, was very well received by critics upon its release in October 2017.
-Scott Collura of IGN called it a, "deep, rich, smart film that's visually awesome and full of great sci-fi concepts" and Ford's role, "a quiet, sort of gut-wrenching interpretation to Deckard and what he must've gone through in the past three decades."
-The film grossed $259.3 million worldwide, far short of the estimated $400 million that the film needed in order to break even.
+Scott Collura of IGN called it a "deep, rich, smart film that's visually awesome and full of great sci-fi concepts" and Ford's role "a quiet, sort of gut-wrenching interpretation to Deckard and what he must've gone through in the past three decades."
+The film grossed $259.3 million worldwide, short of the estimated $400 million that it needed to break even.
 In 2019, Ford had his first voice role in an animated film, as a dog named Rooster in The Secret Life of Pets 2.
-With filming for a fifth Indiana Jones film having been delayed by a year, Ford headlined a big-budget adaptation of Jack London's The Call of the Wild, playing prospector John Thornton.
-The film was released in February 2020 to a mixed critical reception but its theatrical release was shortened due to the impact of the COVID-19 pandemic on the film industry.
+With filming of a fifth Indiana Jones film delayed by a year, Ford headlined a big-budget adaptation of Jack London's The Call of the Wild, playing prospector John Thornton.
+The film was released in February 2020 to a mixed critical reception and its theatrical release was shortened due to the impact of the COVID-19 pandemic on the film industry.